 Yes, there will be forward parking for those guests with a Blue Badge and these will not require a car pass.

 Whilst the management will make every effort to ensure the site is as accessible as possible and are working with Attitude is Everything to acheve this, it is an entirely outdoor event which is held on grassland which may be uneven in places.
-There will be accessible toilets and showers onsite.
+There will be accessible toilets onsite.

 Can I bring my dog?

 No. We are so sorry (as we love our dogs too) but we are unable to accommodate dogs at Tennessee Fields.
 The only exception to this rule is assistance dogs.

 We will have fully registered SIA security staff taking care of the site as well as Tennessee Field’s stewards.
 That said, please bear in mind that this will be a busy area and act accordingly.
 Anti-social behaviour will not be tolerated and any customer who is behaving in an inappropriate manner which may affect the enjoyment or safety of other guests will be asked to leave the site with no refund offered.
 There may be specialist trained detection dogs onsite.

 What if I become unwell at the festival?